MatulaDesign/lumberyard-react-doomsday/README.md

 ### Props

 All `<Doomsday/>` props are optional, however, bear in mind that this component has only bare minimum of styling.
 You can use `style`, `className` or any other popular CSS-in-JS solution to style it.
+DoomsdayProps are extended by

 Default styles of the component can be overwritten.